Quantum Spectral Curve and the Numerical Solution of the Spectral Problem in AdS5/CFT4: Extension to Non-Integer Lorentz Spin

 One can check that rotation by this matrix will render ${\cal Q}_{a|i}$ finite and linearly independent, and moreover, preserve relations \eqref{PQchi}.
 After this one can apply the standard procedure from section \ref{sec:Solving} with the only modification that the large $u$ expansion of ${\cal Q}_{a|i}$ will contain $\log u/u^n$ terms in addition to the usual $1/u^n$.

 Having done this, we can readily generate lots of numerical results.
 In particular we built numerically the function $j(\lambda)$ which interpolates perfectly between the weak and strong coupling predictions.
 We have found $j(\lambda)$ with high precision (up to $20$ digits) for a wide range of 't Hooft coupling (going up to $\lambda\simeq 1000$).
 The results are also summarized in the Table \ref{tab:intercept}.
+This table represents a small portion of all data we generated, which is available by request.

 \TABLE{